technocrat/marlow.github.io/_posts/2016-09-25-homimodel.md

 tags: politics
 ---

 Police involved homicides in 2015 were strongly correlated with all 2014 homicides and the log of the state's estimated population in 2015.
+(Remember, please correlation isn't causation.)

 	Call:
 	lm(formula = homi2015$n ~ log(pop) + homi2014$n)